Hozier describes AI chatbots as "drab and uninteresting"

-Irish musician Hozier has said that people's "obsession" with artificial intelligence program ChatGPT is "more interesting than the program itself".
+Irish musician Hozier has said that people's "obsession" with the artificial intelligence program ChatGPT is "more interesting than the program itself."

-Hozier told the Associated Press that people tend to view ChatGPT as a "miracle of productivity" and a "miracle of money-making".
+"I do find our obsession with it [ChatGPT] very interesting," Hozier told the Associated Press when asked about it.

+"I think that's more interesting than the actual program itself, to be honest.

+"Or 'Okay this is, this is a probable outcome based on previous inputs,' you know.

+"But I think our obsession with it in the way that we view it as some sort of miracle of either productivity or miracle of moneymaking or miracle of getting us all out of either a job or, I don't know.

-"I think our obsession with it and what we see in it is a little bit more interesting than, quite frankly, the very drab and uninteresting things that it has to say - and sometimes alarmingly bad things that it has to say," Hozier told AP.
+"I think our obsession with it and what we see in it is a little bit more interesting than quite frankly, the very drab and uninteresting things that it has to say, you know, and sometimes alarmingly bad things it has to say."

-Songwriter and musician Hozier shares his thoughts on AI and why people have an “obsession” with ChatGPT. pic.twitter.com/KTSujd6fGE— The Associated Press (@AP) May 10, 2023
+33-year-old Wicklow native Hozier (real name Andrew John Hozier-Byrne) was nominated for a Grammy in 2015 for his hit song "Take Me to Church."

 Released as a prototype in November 2022 by OpenAI, ChatGPT has garnered international attention because of its ability to provide detailed and articulate responses to questions.
 However, the chatbot is also known for regularly providing incorrect information.